Jan 8 2025

 The power of community

 To eliminate CSAM from the web, we believe a focused and coordinated approach will be most effective.
-That’s why we created SaferList—so that platforms can share CSAM data.
+That’s why we created SaferList—so that platforms can share CSAM hash values.
 Every Safer customer can choose to share their list with the Safer community (either openly or anonymously).

 You can also choose to match against SaferLists shared by other Safer users.
 The more platforms that use and share their SaferLists, the faster we break down data silos and the quicker we diminish the viral spread of CSAM on the open web.